andrewtwin/ip-aggregator/README.md

 # ip-aggregator
 Aggregate IPs from arguments, stdin, or both.
+Useful for making route and filter tables smaller.

 ## Usage
 ```